 FINDING: Comments from the City Engineer did not indicate the need to submit an analysis of a traffic circulation system.
-No new streets are proposed through the request.
 This criterion is not appliable.

 - B. Street location and pattern.
 The proposed street location and pattern shall be shown on the development plan, and the arrangement of streets shall: - 1.
 Provide for the continuation or appropriate projection of existing principal streets in surrounding areas; or - 2.
 Conform to a plan for the general area of the development approved by the city to meet a particular situation where topographical or other conditions make continuance or conformance to existing streets impractical; and - 3.
 Conform to the adopted La Pine Transportation System Plan as may be amended.